tkn-tub/ns3-gym/doc/manual/source/packets.rst

   from the packet.
 Removing one of possibly multiple byte tags is not supported by the current API.

-As of *ns-3.5*, Tags are not serialized and deserialized to a buffer when ``Packet::Serialize ()`` and ``Packet::Deserialize ()`` are called; this is an open bug.
+As of *ns-3.5* and later, Tags are not serialized and deserialized to a buffer when ``Packet::Serialize ()`` and ``Packet::Deserialize ()`` are called; this is an open bug.